Expert Ratings For BJ's Restaurants | Benzinga

 |0

-This current average has decreased by 7.36% from the previous average price target of $53.43.
+This current average represents a 8.51% increase from the previous average price target of $53.67.

 How Are Analyst Ratings Determined?